-Here you are in a lovely spring morning.
-Winter mornings have faded and the beautiful warmth of sunshine has invaded your life.
-"What a lovely temperature!", you think to yourself.
-You decide to check the temperature forecast in your weather app and wear something more appropriate for this lovely warm day, but change nothing about your curly hair products.
+Here you are on a lovely warm morning.
+You decide to check the temperature forecast in your weather app and wear something appropriate for this weather, but change nothing about your curly hair products.
 You leave the house to go to work wearing a fresh crown of washed curls, which look stunning, only to look in the mirror at the end of the day and find that your curls are frizzy, undefined and all over the place.
 "What could have gone wrong?", you ask yourself.

 Lorraine Massey says that "curls are natural weather barometers" and she is so right!
 Curls change with the weather, and in order to keep them well defined, we need to come up with ways to retain good moisture and hydration.
 As dew points change with the shifting of seasons, this means that your curly hair routine will need some tweaks as well, just like your clothing choices do.
 What worked for your hair in winter won't necessarily work in summer.